rock72427/JavaScript-Notes/notes.md

 ### Big Int

 - Big Int datatype is used to store very large number which cannot store in number datatype.
-- To represent Bright datatype we need to use 'n';
+- To represent Big Int datatype we need to use 'n';

 #### Example